conplementAG/azure-aks-kubernetes-workshop/10-application-configuration/04-configuration-via-keyvault.md

 nginx-flex-kv-podid-default-aadpodidentity   20m
 ```

-- Validate the pod can access the secret from Key Vault
+- Validate that the pod can access the secret from Key Vault

 ```bash
 kubectl exec -it nginx-flex-kv-podid cat /kvmnt/test-secret